A-Benlolo/Zoomer2Boomer/README.md

     * `flush privileges;`
 12. Execute the queries by pressing `Ctrl+Shift+Enter`
 13. Open the command prompt and navigate to the Zoomer2Boomer folder.
+14. Type in "npm i puppeteer" and wait for that to finish installing
-14. Type `node index.js` and press `Enter` to start the website.
+15. Type `node index.js` and press `Enter` to start the website.
-15. To see the website, visit [localhost:3000](http://localhost:3000) in your web browser.
+16. To see the website, visit [localhost:3000](http://localhost:3000) in your web browser.

 ## The Dictionary
 The non-slang terms found in the Zoomer2Boomer dictionary are sourced from the words file found on most UNIX systems.
 All characters have been made lowercase and any word containing characters that are not English have been removed.
 After these alterations, all repeat words were also removed.